Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

-If none of the existing relations is suitable, select Create Relation and create a new relation in the main manual.
+If none of the existing relations is suitable, select Create Relation and create a new relation.
 The new relation will immediately be applied to the link.

 Click on a link.
 If the link has a relation, click on the relation as this makes it easier to select it.
 A selected link is displayed in blue.